santtier/Countdown-Timer/README.md

 - Recommended using [JSDoc](https://www.youtube.com/watch?v=r0H-acWQS6c)

 ## Demo
-If you want to see the demo of this proyect deployed, you can visit [Calculator](https://santtier.github.io/Calculator/ "Calculator")
+If you want to see the demo of this proyect deployed, you can visit [Countdown Timer](https://santtier.github.io/Countdown-Timer/ "Countdown Timer")